LSD Addiction Guide

 What Is LSD?

 LSD (lysergic acid diethylamide) is a semi-synthetic hallucinogen with psychedelic properties, originally derived from the ergot fungus in 1938.
 Commonly known as “acid,” LSD causes users to experience altered perceptions, sensory distortions, and other hallucinations.
-Gaining notoriety during the 1960s drug pandemic, LSD is considered non-toxic and not physically addictive, though psychological addictions do occur.
+Gaining notoriety during the 1960s drug pandemic, LSD is considered non-toxic and not physically addictive, though psychological addictions occur.

 What Does LSD Look Like?